jose-camus/Camus-Python/README.md

 # Install dependencies

-Use FastAPI + SQLAlchemy + Uvicorn + Pydantic
+# Poetry

+Poetry is a tool for dependency management and packaging in Python.
+Poetry should always be installed in a dedicated virtual environment

+pip3 install poetry

+poetry init

+pyproject.toml -> created

-pip install fastapi uvicorn sqlalchemy psycopg2-binary pydantic
+poetry add fastapi uvicorn sqlalchemy psycopg2-binary pydantic python-dotenv